-Colorado’s Grand Valley (aka Mesa County, population 153,000) has the lowest COVID-19 numbers of any metropolitan area in Colorado.
-And not just by a little.
-As of the writing of this article, the county has reported a total of 98 positive cases and 0 deaths.
+Colorado’s Grand Valley (aka Mesa County, population 153,000) has the lowest COVID-19 numbers of any metropolitan area in Colorado – 343 cases and 4 deaths as of August 13.
+This despite going back to “business as usual” long before most communities in the state.
 The Grand Valley was already a great place to move your business, but it’s become even more so in a post-COVID world.
 Here’s why:

 WE ARE A DISASTER-FREE ZONE

-Community leaders have long touted the Grand Valley as a disaster-free zone.
-The region is free from wildfires, floods, earthquakes and hurricanes.
+Community leaders have long touted the Grand Valley as a mostly disaster-free zone.
+The region is free from floods, earthquakes and hurricanes.
 COVID-19 was the first natural disaster to ever shut down the economy, except that it really didn’t.
 Manufacturers have stayed open, as have day care facilities.
 Many industries have continued to operate in a safe way keeping people employed, while also protecting the most vulnerable.
 When COVID-19 numbers became stagnant, Mesa County was the first to open in the state, getting back to a new kind of normal before most of the country.
-And COVID-19 cases did not spike (visit Mesa County Public Health for latest data).
-Colorado’s Grand Valley is a safe choice for your business, your family and your future.

 SOCIAL DISTANCING IS OUR NORM